scriptype/salinger/README.md

 ## Motivation

 Npm run scripts are great, but after spending some time with them, you notice that things are constantly getting messier.
-Wish we had been provided some freedom and structure for our run scripts, to write them with full enjoyment.
+Wish we had more space and structure for our run scripts, to write them with full enjoyment.
 Here are some pain points:
- - It doesn't feel great when you have 15+ lines of CLI code, each 100+ characters in your `package.json`.
+ - It doesn't feel great reading 15+ lines of CLI code, each 100+ characters in your `package.json`.
  - Sometimes you feel like using the programmatic API for a task.
-Well, you can't do that in package without:
+Well, you can't do that in `package.json` without:
-   - a) Writing the js code in the cli style, with ugly backslashes
+   - a) Writing the js code in one line, with full of backslashes, as a parameter to `node -e`
-   - b) Creating a separate file for the script and referencing it from the package.json, which breaks the integrity of script definitions.
+   - b) Creating a separate file for the script and referencing it from the npm script, which breaks the integrity of script definitions.
 Now your code looks unmaintainable.
  - A json file apparently is not the most comfortable place to write scripts in it.

 Salinger provides a well structured environment to organize the scripts.
 Every script have its own file.
 Scripts can be anything (currently: `sh`, `js`, `py`, `rb`, `pl`, `lua`).
 There are multiple intuitive ways to inject variables to the scripts, whichever you like.